SimonCarlson/thesis/notes/logbook.md

+14/05-19:
+Farhad mailed me his feedback.
+It was surprisingly few and small comments, however I don't know what I base that judgement on (being pessimistic?)
+Will fix quickly

+I realized I had put the use case requirements in the information model evaluation.
+Changed it to security requirements, motivated them in the same way.
+Should probably go through one more time at least

+Implemented changes based on Farhad's feedback.
+Smaller font size in tables did look really nice actually

+Fixed most (all) floats, unsure about the last table taking up an entire page...
+Something will, but maybe it looks odd

+Mailed Elena the draft, asked about May 23rd, she confirmed 9:00 would work, just waiting for Shahid now.
+Should inform Sam (tomorrow perhaps) and give him the draft

 13/05-19:
 As soon as dates for presentation gets mentioned I get so stressed.
 Having to wait for someones approval to book a date with another person with constraints on four people being there is so difficult to handle.
 Why can't I just pick a date?